 Market Outlook

 Global equity and bond markets have experienced a turbulent start to 2025, primarily on concerns that a potential tariff-driven trade war could heighten inflation and recession risks.
-Financial markets have since staged a rally over the last month, with the tariff imposition paused to allow for trade negotiations.
+Financial markets subsequently staged a rally, with the tariff imposition paused to allow for trade negotiations.
 There is now greater conviction that tariff levels will settle well below the original headline levels that scared markets.

-Global long-term government bond yields have resumed their climb, driven by improved risk sentiment, a paring back of rate cut pricing and growing deficit and supply concerns.
-With US deficit concerns at the forefront, inflation risks lingering, and Moody’s now joining S&P and Fitch in downgrading the US’s AAA rating, the pressure at the long end continues to build.
+Global long-term government bond yields have been choppy over 2025 as risk sentiment has oscillated and recently dropped.
+In the US, the growing deficit and supply concerns are at the forefront, and Moody’s joined S&P and Fitch in downgrading the US’s AAA rating.
+Rates were left on hold in the US, with the next rate cut expected in September 2025.
+In Australia, there is a 94% chance of a 25bps rate cut in July 2025.
 The Australian bond yield curve remains impacted by global factors despite the RBA tailwind.
 The RBA already had the green light to move towards a neutral policy rate of around 3%.

-AUD corporate and bank credit spreads have broadly tracked USD investment grade (IG), albeit with lower beta.
-Within the major bank complex, spreads moved sharply wider across the capital structure, but while senior and Tier 2 debt have almost fully retraced to pre-Liberation Day levels, hybrid discount margins appear to have stabilised at somewhat wider levels.
+AUD corporate and bank credit spreads have broadly tracked USD investment grade (IG), with lower beta.
+Within the major bank complex, spreads have moved wider across the capital structure, including senior and Tier 2 debt.
+Hybrid discount margins have moved more, given their higher beta characteristics.

 Portfolio Construction

-As we enter the second half of 2025, we continue to see the importance of diversification across assets and sectors and remaining alert for opportunities to add to risk assets during volatile periods.
+As we enter the second half of 2025, we see the importance of diversification across assets and sectors and remaining alert for opportunities to add to risk assets during volatile periods.

 Our preferred portfolio construction is: